alexzaworski/unit-golf/README.md

 #### `--width`

 Viewport width for the purpose of calculating vw units.
-Defaults to `400`, which is what cssbattle currently uses.
+Defaults to `400`, which is what CSSBattle currently uses.

 #### `--height`

 Viewport height for the purpose of calculating vh units.
-Defaults to `300`, which is what cssbattle currently uses.
+Defaults to `300`, which is what CSSBattle currently uses.

 ### Examples